hukai916/scATACpipe/docs/usage.md

 Main pipeline parameters must be supplied with command flags or configured inside `nextflow.confg`.
 They are typically required to instruct scATACpipe to perform certain analysis.
 These parameters are listed below:
 ```
+--archr_thread                      [Integer]  Number of threads to use, default to 4.

 --archr_batch_correction_harmony    [true|false]  Whether or not to perform batch correction with Harmony.

 --doublet_removal_algorithm         [false|archr|amulet]  Doublet removal algorithm, use false to skip.